Jeremyethridge/cpp_practice/notes.md

 EQU - To give a symbolic name to a numeric constant .text - Makes assembly code callable by C

+MOV - Move data within processor without accessing memory cannot MOV more than 8-bits value cannot MOV more to high register

+Examples:
+R0 = 150 immediate value must be 8-bit
+MOV R0,#150

+r1 = r2 copies value from r2 to r1
+MOV r1,r2

+LDR(Load Data Register) - Loads a register with either 32-bit constant value or another register.
+Reads 32-bit value from memory to register

+LDR R0, =0xFFFF, Loads 0xFFFF into R0
+LDR R1,[R2], R1 value pointed to by r2

+STR = Stores a register value into memory
+STR R0,[R1], Store the value of R0 into R1.
+First register or Operand is the source and the 2nd is the destination.
+Opposite for LDR

+B - Branch to a location
+B loop, Branch to / jump to "LOOP"

+BL - Branch to subroutine
+BL Turn_On, Call Turn_on, Turn_On is a subroutine

+BX LR - Return from subroutine call
+BLUE_ON mov r2,#0x01
+            BX LR

+NOP - No operation, do nothing, STR R0,[R1]  Store the value of R0 into R1, do nothing for 2 cycles 1 NOP = 1 cycle
+                                NOP
+                                NOP

 Tiva C Launchpad TM4C123G microcontroller is used in this course:
 Processor : Cortex M4
 Flash : 256k